niu-gdo/game-developers-library/docs/tutorials/unity-tutorials/sp24-jam-template/sp24-jam-template-base.md

     Quite simply, we will use the `Destroy(GameObject)` method to destroy the other thing we collided with, then Destroy ourselves.

+You will need to add a `Rigidbody2D` and `CircleCollider` to the *Player* in order to register collisions against it.
+Configure both components the exact same way as you did on the *Enemy*.

 Note, however, that the code above will cause the enemy to destroy *any* thing is collides with, not just the Player.

 There are a couple ways to determine if the thing we collided with is a particular Game Object we're looking for, but the most common way is to check to see if it has a particular component unique to Player.

 In Chapter 4, we'll need to add a `PlayerController` to our Player, so let's go ahead and do that now so that we can search for that component while doing collsion resoluton.

-You will also need to add a `Rigidbody2D` and `CircleCollider` to the *Player* in order to register collisions against it.
-Configure both components the exact same way as you did on the *Enemy*.

 In the Project Window, make a new `PlayerController` C# Script, add it as a component to the Player (we do not need to edit the script yet), then make the following changes to `EnemyController`:
 ```cs title="EnemyController.cs (fragment)" linenums="20" hl_lines="20-23"